MicrosoftDocs/customer-insights/ci-docs/odata-examples.md

 |In-Clause + Expand     | `{serviceRoot}/Customer?$expand=UnifiedActivity,Customer_Measure&$filter=CustomerId in ('{CID}', '{CID}')`         | |

 ## Limitations
+- Customer Insights API returns a maximum of 100 objects by default.
+You can parse through more than the 100 returned objects by using standard pagination techniques.
+Alternatively, you can [export your data](export-destinations.md).
-The following queries aren't supported by Customer Insights:
+- The following queries aren't supported by Customer Insights:
   - `$filter` on ingested source entities.
 You can only run $filter queries on system entities that Customer Insights creates.
   - `$expand` from a `$search` query.
 Example: `Customer?$expand=UnifiedActivity$top=10&$skip=0&$search="corey"`
   - `$expand` from `$select` if only a subset of attributes is selected.
 Example: `Customer?$select=CustomerId,FullName&$expand=UnifiedActivity&$filter=CustomerId eq '{CID}'`
   - `$expand` enriched brand or interest affinities for a given customer.
 Example: `Customer?$expand=BrandShareOfVoiceFromMicrosoft&$filter=CustomerId eq '518291faaa12f6d853c417835d40eb10'`
   - Query prediction model output entities through alternate key.
 Example: `OOBModelOutputEntity?$filter=HotelCustomerID eq '{AK}'`

-Customer Insights API returns a maximum of 100 objects by default.
-You can parse through more than the 100 objects returned by using standard pagination techniques.
-Alternatively, you can export <add link to export page> your data.